WordPress Developer Educator

 The “we” is currently Ian Jones, Iain Poulson, Ashley Rich, Gilbert Pellegrom, Matt Shaw, Peter Tasker, Caillie West, Lewis Warren and myself.
 Caillie works on marketing and support, Lewis handles all things design, and the rest of the crew develop our products and support our customers.
 I primarily wear the CEO and Product Manager hats at the moment.

-I’m currently in the process of hiring a marketer, a writer, two developers, and helping Iain transition to a Product Manager role.
+In addition to this role, we’re currently in the process of hiring two developers and helping Iain transition to a Product Manager role.
 Exciting times!

 I personally review all applications myself.

-Our audience is very much technical, so we need a great writer with lots of experience in advanced web development.
+Our audience is developers, so we need a great writer with lots of experience in advanced web development.
 Or an advanced web developer who is a great writer and wants to explore development through writing full-time.

-Our developers currently write the majority of our posts in addition to writing code and documentation for our products and supporting our customers.
+Our team of developers currently write almost all of our posts in addition to writing code and documentation for our products and supporting our customers.
 I joke that we’re a blogging company that sells some software products on the side. 🙃

-Work with developers to keep our documentation up-to-date with every release of our products but also with changes to the third-party services that our products depend upon (e.g. WordPress, AWS, etc)
+- Documentation – Work with developers to keep our documentation up-to-date with every release of our products.

-You will collaborate with the marketing team and our developers to draft copy for our websites and emails to our customers.
+- Copywriter – Collaborate with the marketing team and our developers to draft copy for our sites and emails to our customers.
 You will make sure that copy drafted by the marketing team sounds right to developers.

 You enjoy writing.
 The writing process enables you to do your best thinking.
 You have extensive experience publishing technical content and have received praise for it from developers.